nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 pip install -r requirements.txt
 ```
 Run the main.py file to get train best possible model and the results will be written in 'output/XGB_best_model_details.txt')
-This model will be trained with the best hyperparameters.
+This model will be trained with the best hyperparameters (acquired through GridSearchCV)

 ## :information_source: Overview
 We start from the cleaned.csv dataset we acquired from the Data cleaning (see data-exploration/Main_DataCleaning_notebook.ipynb)